 Call for Programs

-NASPA will celebrate its 107th annual gathering in New Orleans, Louisiana.
-The Conference Leadership Committee looks forward to reading your program proposals for #NASPA25!
+NASPA will celebrate its 108th annual gathering in Kansas City, Missouri.
+The Conference Leadership Committee looks forward to reading your program proposals for #NASPA26!

 Pre-conference Workshop Submission Timeline